 And finally, Timeline issues: The writing of the YW series now spans almost three decades (2013 is the thirtieth anniversary of SYW).
 While the series has never been out of print during that period, there have been a number of changes in publishers, and this has sometimes meant longish periods elapsing between books.
 So each of these after-a-long-gap books became a sort of mini-reboot, and now all those inadvertent reboots have to be reconciled.
 Some very remarkable brains have spent an amazing amount of time on these issues.
 (The wonderful Peter Murray, one of our admins at the Young Wizards discussion forums, spent truly astonishing time and effort right up to his untimely death trying to pull together a timeline that took the “classic” versions of the series and made sense of the flow of events, including problems with character ages.)
 So now I get to get to grips with this issue once and for all.
 I’ll be establishing a “go date” for the events of So You Want to Be a Wizard and then tweaking other series timings so that they flow from that, using it to resolve chronology and age problems that crop up in later books.

 …That just about sums up what I’ll be doing.
-Around June 21st, people will be able to get the ebook version of the New Millennium Edition of So You Want to Be a Wizard — first from the DD.com Ebooks Direct store, then from the Kindle Store and other online distributors such as Kobo — and judge the results.
-The other books will follow over July and August.
+Around June 21st, people will be able to get the ebook version of the New Millennium Edition of So You Want to Be a Wizard from the Ebooks Direct store, and judge the results.

-When they’re safely out, I’ll begin the minor revisions on volumes 5-9 that will be needed for all the rest of the books to fall into line with the more intensively revised first four.
 The economy being what it is at the moment, Houghton Mifflin Harcourt cannot presently commit to reprinting the revised series as a whole.
-But when they’re ready to go back to press, I will then have a complete set of revised texts from which the series can be reset.
+But when they’re ready to go back to press, I will have a complete set of revised texts from which the series can be reset.
 And for those who still prefer the “classic” editions, I’ll make sure that they can still be obtained in both POD and ebook versions.
 But this situation won’t occur for some while yet, so let’s put it to one side for now.

 Any questions about the above?
 Please use the comments.